amonks/monument/components.md

 The very bottom surface of the statue will have a notch to secure it into the plinth.

-Because it's produced to order, customers can choos their own material for the statue, based on budget or preference.
+Because it's produced to order, customers can choose their own material for the statue, based on budget or preference.

 ## Plinth